 We are going to be using the publisher's Connect offering; an online text that has a self study system that insures you have absorbed the material in the chapters.

-Course Requirements: For each chapter, students will be required to read the textbook (and answer some reading retention questions) and listen to audio materials that will accessible from the Canvas site.
-Additionally, for each chapter, students will be required to participate in a discussion forum and various assignments that are particular to each chapter (watching audio/visual presentations, writing personal responses etc.) There will be short quizzes for each chapter, a midterm, and a non cumulative final exam.
-You will be required to watch one live music performance (pending COVID 19 situation) during the semester.
-More detailed information will be included in the course syllabus.
+For most modules, students will be required to read the textbook and answer Connect questions, view a powerpoint, watch videos, and listen to audio materials that will accessible from Spotify (see below).
+Additionally, students will be required to participate in the discussion forum and complete various assignments that are particular to each chapter (watching audio/visual presentations, etc.) The assignments for each module will be released on Sunday nights at midnight, and will be due the following Sunday at 11:59pm (really!)
+There will be short quizzes for each week, a midterm, and a final.
+You will be required to review two live music performances during the semester (NOTE- Because of the coronavirus situation, we will have an alternate assignment for this for this semester).
+One can be done via online video (but must be a full concert).
+We will discuss this more in the course.

 Is Online Instruction For You?